 A non-military explanation of the steps:

-The tempo is 120 SPM (steps per minute).
-We can mark each step like this (the numbers are an example of we count it musically):
+We can mark each step like this (the numbers are an example of how we would count it musically):

 To execute Change Step, it looks like this with the command, MARCH, called on the first right step for our scenario:

-The Step-Step-Step, happens quickly and not at the same tempo.
+The Step-Step-Step, happens quickly at double the tempo.
 If you execute it at the same tempo, you will never change your step pattern, you will still be on the same foot.

 “4-7.
 CHANGE STEP